romgrk/barbar.nvim/README.md

   -- already assigned, the behavior is to assign letters in order of -- usability (see order below) semantic_letters = true,

+  -- How fast the "time" score for a buffer decays (used for BufferOrderByTime) -- This number is how long it takes for the buffer to lose half its score. time_decay_rate = 10,

   -- New buffer letters are assigned in this order.
 This order is -- optimal for the qwerty keyboard layout but might need adjustement